chokevin8/chokevin8.github.io/_projects/4_project.md

 ### **Personal Comments:**

 ### Q: Why did I choose this project? ###

+When I fortunately got an offer to work as a summer intern

 ### Q: What did I do outside of this project? ###